-Many manufacturing companies take a reactive approach to managing cyber threats, as it can be difficult to predict when and where a security incident will take place.
-While a defensive position can help reduce the impact of most cyber risks, it’s important to strive for constant improvement and resolve underlying issues with your security program before new incidents occur.
-This proactive framework allows for faster response times and a more efficient allocation of IT resources, which can save manufacturers time and money.
+Many manufacturing companies take a reactive approach to manage cyber threats, as it can be difficult to predict when and where a security incident will occur.
+While a defensive position can help reduce the impact of most cyber risks, it’s essential to strive for constant improvement and resolve underlying issues with your security program before new incidents occur.
+This proactive framework allows for faster response times and a more efficient allocation of IT resources, saving manufacturers time and money.

-Manufacturing has been experiencing an increase in financially motivated breaches the past two years, but espionage is still a strong motivator.
+Manufacturing is experiencing an increase in financially motivated breaches the past two years, but espionage is still a strong motivator.
 Most breaches involve phishing and the use of stolen credentials.
-The 2019 Verizon report documented 352 incidents of which 87 confirmed data disclosure.
-You may be thinking, that is a small number and we agree.
+The 2019 Verizon report documented 352 incidents, of which 87 confirmed data disclosure.
+You may be thinking, that is a small number, and we agree.
 Law enforcement agencies estimate the number of cybercrimes that go unreported by businesses number in the millions.
 In the absence of legal and compliance motivations, there are no incentives for reporting cybercrime.
-Therefore, our probability projects are skewed if only considering reported incidents and breaches.
+Therefore, probability projections are skewed if only considering reported incidents and breaches.

-A written information security program is one of the most crucial cybersecurity resources for any manufacturing business, as it establishes a detailed set of policies, procedures and guidelines to responsibly manage the risk from your employees’ use of technology.
+A written information security program is one of the most crucial cybersecurity resources for any manufacturing business, as it establishes a detailed set of policies, procedures, and guidelines to responsibly manage the risk from your employees’ use of technology.
 The modern IT landscape is full of complex threats that can jeopardize the integrity of your production systems and internal networks, many of which capitalize on users’ unfamiliarity with common exploitation tactics.
-This accounts for why most security experts emphasize IT compliance, as a single data breach can lead to significant monetary and reputational losses.
+These complex threats account for why most security experts emphasize IT compliance, as a single data breach can lead to significant monetary and reputational losses.

 Is it a Policy, a Standard, or a Guideline?

-A policy is typically a document that outlines specific requirements or rules that must be met.
+A policy is typically a document that outlines specific requirements or rules.
 In the information/network security realm, policies are usually point-specific, covering a single area.

-A standard is a formalized protocol which typically outline rules or a collection of system-specific or procedural-specific requirements, that must be met by everyone.
+A standard is a formalized protocol that typically outlines rules or a collection of system-specific or procedural-specific requirements that must be met by everyone.
 People must follow this standard exactly if they wish to support policies.

-A guideline is typically a collection of system specific or procedural specific suggestions for best practice.
-They are not requirements to be met, but are strongly recommended.
+A guideline is typically a collection of system-specific or procedural specific suggestions for best practice.

-A protocol is the rules under which the procedure should be done, used by two or more parties.
+A protocol is the rules under which the procedure is done, used by two or more parties.

-A procedure enumerates lower-level processes and provide steps your employees need to take to adhere to your policies or complete a process.
+A procedure enumerates lower-level processes and provides steps your employees need to adhere to your policies or complete a process.

-A process is a series of actions or steps taken in order to achieve a particular end.
+A process is a series of actions or steps taken to achieve a particular end.

-We work alongside business and IT leadership to build a comprehensive information security program roadmap that outlines effective security management practices and controls that are specially tailored to manufacturing environments.
-Our team can help you anticipate gaps in your security program and develop clear standards for ensuring the integrity, availability and confidentiality of your company’s essential data.
+We work alongside business and IT leadership to build a comprehensive information security program roadmap that outlines effective security management practices and controls specially tailored to manufacturing environments.
+Our team can help you anticipate gaps in your security program and develop clear standards for ensuring the integrity, availability, and confidentiality of your company’s essential data.

 Information Security Policy

 Defines the requirement for business units, supported by the information security team, to develop and maintain a security response plan.
 Information security policies typically cover a large number of security controls.
 The primary information security policy is issued by the company to ensure that all employees who use information technology assets within the breadth of the organization, or its networks, comply with its stated rules and guidelines.
-This policy is designed for employees to recognize that there are rules that they will be held accountable to with regard to the sensitivity of the corporate information and IT assets.
+This policy is designed for employees to recognize that there are rules that they will be held accountable concerning the sensitivity of corporate information and IT assets.

 Acceptable Use Policy

 Defines acceptable use of equipment and computing services, and the appropriate employee security measures to protect the organization’s corporate resources and proprietary information.
-It is standard onboarding policy for new employees to read and sign before being granted a network access, but do they really understand the policy?
-It is recommended that organizations collaborate across IT, security, HR, and legal departments to discuss what is included in this policy.
+It is a standard onboarding policy for new employees to read and sign before being granted network access, but do they understand the policy?
+Collaboration across IT, security, HR, and legal departments is recommended for organizations to discuss what to include in this policy.

-Defines the standard for the creation of strong passwords, the protection of those passwords, and the frequency of change.
+A policy defines the standard for the creation of strong passwords.
+This policy includes the protection of those passwords and the frequency of change.

 Incident Response Policy

 A security incident is an event that leads to a violation of an organization’s security policies and puts sensitive data at risk of exposure.
-The incident response policy is an organized approach to how the company will manage an incident and remediate the impact to operations.
-The objective of this policy is to describe the process of handling an incident with respect to limiting the damage to business operations, customers and reducing recovery time and costs.
+The incident response policy is an organized approach to how the company will manage an incident and remediate the impact on operations.
+The objective of this policy is to describe the process of handling an incident concerning limiting the damage to business operations, customers, and reducing recovery time and costs.

-Defines the requirements for proper use of the company email system and make users aware of what is considered acceptable and unacceptable use of its email system.
-Some policies also cover blogs, social media and chat technologies.
+Defines the requirements for proper use of the company email system and make users aware of what is considered an acceptable and unacceptable use of its email system.
+Some policies also cover blogs, social media, and chat technologies.

 Pandemic Response Planning Policy

-Defines the requirements for planning, preparation and performing exercises for pandemic disease outbreak over and above the normal business continuity and disaster recovery planning process.
+Defines the requirements for planning, preparation, and performing exercises for pandemic disease outbreak over and above the typical business continuity and disaster recovery planning process.

 Disaster Recovery Policy

-Defines the requirement for a baseline disaster recovery plan to be developed and implemented by the company, which describes the process to recover IT Systems, Applications and Data from any type of disaster that causes a major outage.
-This plan includes both cybersecurity and IT teams’ input and will be developed as part of the larger business continuity plan.
+Defines the requirement for a baseline disaster recovery plan to be developed and implemented by the company, which describes the process to recover IT Systems, Applications, and Data from any disaster that causes a significant outage.
+This plan includes both cybersecurity and IT teams’ input and developed as part of the broader business continuity plan.

 Business Continuity Plan

-The Business Continuity Plan (BCP) coordinates efforts across the organization and will use the disaster recovery plan to restore hardware, applications and data deemed essential for business continuity.
-BCP’s are unique to each manufacturers because they describe how the organization will operate in an emergency.
+The Business Continuity Plan (BCP) coordinates efforts across the organization and will use the disaster recovery plan to restore hardware, applications, and data deemed essential for business continuity.
+BCP’s are unique to each manufacturer because they describe how the organization will operate in an emergency.

-Successful security programs contain a variety of overlapping policies and procedures that ensure your company’s cybersecurity practices align with your business objectives and regulatory requirements.
-While manufacturers do not typically collect sensitive consumer or financial data, malicious actors can profit from exploiting vulnerable production hardware, networking tools and intellectual property.
-Some of the common methods for hacking manufacturers, in order of frequency, include:
+Successful security programs contain various overlapping policies and procedures that ensure your company’s cybersecurity practices align with your business objectives and regulatory requirements.
+While manufacturers do not typically collect sensitive consumer or financial data, malicious actors can profit from exploiting vulnerable production hardware, networking tools, and intellectual property.
+Some of the standard methods for hacking manufacturers, in order of frequency, include: